-Voting in person at the Meeting
+If you have received a voting instruction form and you wish to vote in person at the Meeting, you must appoint yourself as proxyholder.
 To appoint yourself as proxyholder, write your name in the space provided on the voting instruction form and follow the instructions otherwise provided in the voting instruction form.